Sarah Hilary

+Sarah Hilary is an English crime novelist known for her Marnie Rome series of novels.
+Her first novel, Someone Else's Skin, won the won the 2015 Theakston's Old Peculier Crime Novel of the Year Award.

 Early life and education

 Hilary was born in Cheshire, England and later moved to the South East to study for a First Class Honours Degree in History of Ideas.
-Hilary announced on X in June 18, 2022 that she is autistic.
+Hilary announced on X on June 18, 2022, that she is autistic.

 Career

+Sarah Hilary won the Fish Criminally Short Histories Prize in 2008 for her story, Fall River, in August 1892.
+In 2012, she was awarded with the Cheshire Prize for Literature.

-While Hilary had been writing since she was young, she was 47 years old when her novel, Someone Else's Skin, was published in 2014 and was a Richard & Judy Book Club pick in the same year.
+She was 47 years old when her novel, Someone Else's Skin, was published in 2014 and was a Richard & Judy Book Club pick in the same year.
 It won the 2015 Theakston's Old Peculier Crime Novel of the Year Award, and in 2016, it was selected as one of the titles for World Book Night in the UK.
 It was also a Silver Falchion and Macavity Awards finalist in the US.

-Her second book, No Other Darkness, was shortlisted for a Barry Award.
+Her second book, No Other Darkness, published in 2015, was shortlisted for a Barry Award.